 - otherwise deal with any person or property in contravention of any applicable sanction, trade embargo, export control or other trade restriction

 Sanctions do not just target whole countries with economic, trade or diplomatic restrictions.
-Increasingly, they capture direct or indirect dealings with sanctioned individuals, companies, organisations and groups located worldwide and sanctioned for a variety of different policy reasons.
-Some sanctions regimes are very broad; for example, US sanctions can apply even to non-US persons such as BAT when acting entirely outside the United States.
-In particular, US sanctions prohibit the use of US dollars and US banks even for payments between non-US parties involving Sanctioned Territories or Sanctioned Parties, as well as exports/re-exports/ transhipments of US-origin products and products with US-origin content to or for Sanctioned Territories or certain sanctioned persons.
+Increasingly, they capture direct or indirect dealings with sanctioned individuals, companies, organizations and groups located worldwide and sanctioned for a variety of different policy reasons.
+Some sanctions regimes are very broad; for example, US sanctions can apply even to non-US persons, such as BAT, when acting entirely outside the United States.
+In particular, US sanctions prohibit the use of US dollars and US banks even for payments between non-US parties involving Sanctioned Territories or Sanctioned Parties, as well as exports/re-exports/transshipments of US-origin products and products with US-origin content to or for Sanctioned Territories or certain sanctioned persons.

-Separate from sanctions, export controls impose licensing obligations on the cross-border movement of certain types of items, such as ‘dual-use’ goods, and associated software and technology because of their potential for military use, and regardless of who is involved.
-Examples of ‘dual-use’ items include certain types of machinery, encryption software and IT equipment.
-Where export controls apply to a particular item, we must always ensure that we have the appropriate licence(s) in place before exporting it.
+Separate from sanctions, export controls impose licensing obligations on the cross-border movement of certain types of items, such as “dual-use” goods, and associated software and technology because of their potential for military use, and regardless of who is involved.
+Examples of “dual-use” items include certain types of machinery, encryption software and IT equipment.
+Where export controls apply to a particular item, we must always ensure that we have the appropriate license(s) in place before exporting it.

-Breaching sanctions and export controls carries serious penalties, including fines, loss of export licences and imprisonment, in addition to significant reputational harm.
+Breaching sanctions and export controls carries serious penalties, including fines, loss of export licenses and imprisonment, in addition to significant reputational harm.

 Steps to ensure full compliance

-In line with the Sanctions Compliance Procedure, Group companies’ and business units’ internal controls must minimise the risk of breaching sanctions and export controls, and provide training and support to ensure that Employees understand them and implement them effectively, particularly where their work involves international financial transfers or cross-border supply or purchase of products, technologies or services.
+In line with the Sanctions Compliance Procedure, Group Companies’ and business units’ internal controls must minimize the risk of breaching sanctions and export controls, and provide training and support, to ensure that Employees understand them and implement them effectively, particularly where their work involves international financial transfers or cross-border supply or purchase of products, technologies or services.

 The list of Sanctioned Territories and Sanctioned Parties changes frequently.
 If our work involves the sale or shipment of products, technologies or services across international borders, we must keep up-to-date with the rules and at all times fully comply with our Sanctions Compliance Procedure.